apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 ### FlatMap operations

 FlatMap operations are like [map operations](#map-operations) but with the important difference that each element of the streamlet is "flattened" into another type.
-In the Java example below, a supplier streamlet emits the same sentence over and over again; the `flatMap` operation transforms each sentence into a Java `List` of individual words:
+In the Java example below, a supplier streamlet emits the same sentence over and over again; the `flatMap` operation transforms each sentence into a Java `List` of individual words.

+#### Java example

 ```java
 builder.newSource(() -> "I have nothing to declare but my genius")